swift-xcframeworks/realm-swift/README.md

 # Binary Swift xcframework Package for [Realm Swift](https://github.com/realm/realm-swift)

-This is a drop in replacement for the realm/realm-swift source repo that vends binary xcframeorks for direction consumption by the Swift Package Manager.
+This is a drop in replacement for the realm/realm-swift source repo that vends binary xcframeworks for use as dependencies in the Swift Package Manager.

-This repo does not reubild realm from sources, but directly repackages the xcframeworks from the realm/realm-swift releases.
+This repo does not reubild Realm from sources, but directly repackages the pre-built xcframeworks from the realm/realm-swift releases.
 See the github workflow action in this repo for details on how the processing occurs.

 To use, just replace your dependency url to this repo: